St. Petersburg, FL Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, solar panels increase home value in St. Petersburg.
-Research from Zillow shows solar panels increase home value by 4.1% on average, adding approximately $12,000-$15,000 to a typical St. Petersburg home.
+Research from Zillow shows solar panels can increase home value by 4.1%, which translates to roughly $12,000-$15,000 for the average St. Petersburg home.

-Florida’s property tax exemption means you won’t pay higher taxes on this added value, making solar a smart investment that enhances your home’s marketability while reducing monthly energy costs.
+Florida’s property tax exemption means you won’t pay higher property taxes on this added value.
+The increased home value, combined with ongoing energy savings and environmental benefits, makes solar panels a smart investment for St. Petersburg homeowners.